-A. On the third (3rd) penalty assessed to any one player or goalkeeper, in the same game that player or goalkeeper will be assessed an additional ten (10) minute misconduct penalty.
-(Minor Penalties or Coincidental Penalties this also includes a delayed minor penalty that is washed out by the scoring of a goal.)
+a) On the third penalty assessed to any one player or goalkeeper in the same game, that player or goalkeeper will be assessed an additional ten minute Misconduct Penalty.
+(In additional to this applying to Minor Penalties or Coincidental Penalties, this also includes a delayed Minor Penalty that is washed out by the scoring of a goal).